Survival models and health sequences: Survival prediction

 for some suitable covariance functions $K_0, K_1$, each of which can be expected to have a variance or volatility parameter and a range parameter.
 In the case of fractional Brownian motion, for example, $K(s, t) \propto s^\nu + t^\nu - |s-t|^\nu$ for some $0 < \nu < 2$, which governs the degree of smoothness of the random function.

-For an new patient such that $Y[\bft] = y$, the conditional survival density $\pr(T \in dt \given \hbox{data})$ given the data, including the outcomes for the new patient, is computed in the same way as above.
-The final factor in (\ref{cdensity}) is the density at the observed outcomes of the Gaussian joint distribution whose means and covariances are specified above.
-This involves all $n+1$ patients including the new patient.
+For a new patient such that $Y[\bft^{(k)}] = y$, the conditional survival density $\pr(T \in dt \given \hbox{data})$ given the data, including the outcomes for the new patient, is computed in the same way as above.
+The second factor in (\ref{jdensity}) is the density at the observed outcomes of the Gaussian joint distribution whose means and covariances are specified above.
+This involves all $n+1$ patients.